 There was no visual evidence of waste material at the site's surface.
 The site was used to landfill both phosphogypsum and soil from washing sugar beet.
-Therefore, it can be been assumed that the phosphogypsum was buried at depth with a suitable cover of soil from the sugar beet washing placed on top of it and in accordance with the requirements of planning permission.
+Therefore, it can be been assumed that the phosphogypsum was buried at depth with a suitable cover of soil from the sugar beet washing placed on top of it and in accordance with the requirements of planning permission for other landfill sites being operated at this time.